709351575/Data-Structure-Map/README.md

 ### Class iterator and Class const_iterator

-The iterator classes enable some operations in map like `map.begin()`. if there is anything wrong, then it will throw `invalid_iterator` exception.
+The iterator classes enable some operations in map like `map.begin()`. if there is anything wrong, it will throw `invalid_iterator` exception.
 Here is an example:

         it = map.begin(); --it;